Gyalecta/flask_blackjack/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.
 ```

-Feel free to customize this README further according to your specific project needs.